RiceComp427-Spring2019/comp427-hw1-paranoia-EdwardFeng523/README.md

 ## Problem 1
 - Scenario: {Stadium}
 - Assumptions:
-  - Assume a lot of people are coming to watch the game in this stadium
+  - Assume a lot of people are coming to watch the game in this stadium, since the team is frequently ranked among the best in the country.
+    Also assume that we have a really professional security team with all of the necessary equipments available.
+    Also assume that we know what team are the fans rooting for when we sell them the tickets.
 - Assets:
-  - The safety of the people watching the game in the stadium
+  - The safety of the people watching the game in the stadium.
+This is definitely the most important one since there will be a significant amount of audience in the stadium when there's a game.
+  - The safety of the players playing in the game.
+The players are the people who generate the profit so we definitely need to make them safe.
+  - The facility inside of the stadium.
+The stadium is a huge and complicated system that has a lot of important facilities which need to be safe.
-  - That the game runs smoothly without interruption
+  - That the game runs smoothly without interruption.
+The people paid to watch a smooth game and the players trained for playing a smooth game.
+We need to make sure that both groups get what they deserve.
 - Threats:
-  - Malicious people sneaking into the stadium threating people watching the game
+  - Malicious people sneaking into the stadium threating people watching the game.
+    There might be malicious people trying to get into the stadium and use dangerous items or even weapons to threat other people.
+  - Fans for different teams fighting against each other.
+Fans can be crazy sometimes.
-  - Malicious people interrupting the game (cut electricity etc.)
+  - Malicious people interrupting the game (cut electricity etc.) There are always some people who are trying to interrupt the game.
+They might cut the water or electricity etc.
 - Countermeasures:
-  - explanatory_paragraph
-  - explanatory_paragraph ...
+  - For the first and the third threats, we need to set security check at every entrance of the stadium to make sure that nobody brings dangerous stuff into the stadium.
+The cost might be a little high considering we need to get the professional equipments for things like scanning and detecting.
+But the benefit is enormous as it can help us avoid so many problems in the stadium.
+  - To avoid fans for different teams fighting each other.
+We can try to put them into different sections when we assign them seats, as we assumed that we know who they are rooting for.
+The cost is not that high here and the benefit is decent.
+But the assumption that we made is critical, otherwise we wouldn't know how to separate these fans.
+  - To avoid people interrupting the game, we need to make sure that we have our security people patrolling around the stadium, especially around the critical areas.
+The cost is not that high and it should be enough to address issues that are not so serious.
+    Also for threats like power cut, we need to have a backup system in case there's emergency.
+The cost of this might be really high, but the benefit is also enormous, since it guarantees that the game runs smoothly.

 ## Problem 2
 - Scenario: {Stadium|TSA|Documents|Grading|G20}